artsy/hokusai/README.md

   - `--s3-bucket`: The S3 bucket containing your org's kubectl config file
   - `--s3-key`: The S3 key of your org's kubectl config file

-### Initializing a project
+### Setting up an existing project

-* `hokusai init` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production yaml files alongside it, and adds a Dockerfile to the current directory.
+* `hokusai setup` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production yaml files alongside it, and adds a Dockerfile to the current directory.

 Required options:
   - `--aws-account-id`: Your AWS account ID - can be found in your AWS account console.
   - `--framework`: Either "rack" or "nodejs".
-  - `--base-image`: The base docker image for the project `Dockerfile` - i.e. "ruby:2.2" or "ruby:2.2-alpine" - see [Docker Hub](https://hub.docker.com/) for valid base images.

 * `hokusai check` - Checks that Hokusai dependencies are correctly installed and configured for the current project